How to tell someone about a death in the family

 Extra support

-Make sure that you have your own support in place.
-When you are the person breaking the news, it’s quite possible that you will also be affected by it; it is never easy to see or hear someone distressed as a direct result of something we have told them.
+Make sure that you've your own support in place.
+When you're the person breaking the news, it’s quite possible that you'll also be affected; it's never easy to see someone distressed as a direct result of something we have told them.

 You may have a long list of people to break the sad news to.
 Try not to rush as making a number of phone calls at once will be tiring.
 You should share the calls with another family member or close family friend if possible.